yansigit/yansigit/README.md

 ## 👋 [About Me](https://yansigit.github.io)

-- :earth_asia: I'm a developer and currently living in Korea
+- :earth_asia: A developer currently living in Korea.
-- :computer: I'm digging cross-platform things recently
+- :computer: A challenger.
+Digging cross-platform things recently.
-- :airplane: I'd love to work in another country, at any time!
+- :airplane: A explorer.
+Opened to work on any places ;)